Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 Dr. Thomas Borody, an Australian gastroenterologist, is a leading practitioner of fecal transplants.
-He is not only treating gut disorders with fecal transplants but is also investigating whether other disorders such as multiple sclerosis, chronic fatigue syndrome, and Parkinson's disease can be improved by fecal transplants.
+He is not only treating gut disorders with the transplants but is also investigating whether other disorders such as multiple sclerosis, chronic fatigue syndrome, and Parkinson's disease can be improved by fecal transplantation.
 Other doctors are trying to find out if transplantation of beneficial bacteria from the stool of lean people into overweight people can treat obesity.

-The transplanted stool is inserted into the colon or occasionally through a tube inserted in the nose or mouth.
+The transplanted stool is inserted into the colon or occasionally through a tube inserted into the nose or mouth.
 The recipient doesn't smell or taste the stool that is administered by the second method.
 Some companies are exploring the use of a capsule containing the bacteria that could be swallowed.
 A research team has discovered that in the patients that they studied, the donated bacteria were still present in the intestine two years after a transplant.

 Fecal transplants are simple to perform and often have rapid benefits.
 However, the transplantation must be done by a doctor or under a doctor’s guidance.
 Safety is extremely important.
 The sample of feces must be prepared properly.
-In addition, donors and their feces need to be screened for known parasites so that the recipient doesn't develop a serious or even deadly infection as a result of the transplant.
+In addition, donors and their feces need to be screened for the presence of parasites so that the recipient doesn't develop a serious or even deadly infection as a result of the transplant.

 The Acceptibility of Fecal Transplantation